Application Guidelines

 General information

-The Nordic Council of Ministers continues the Nordic Media Grants Programme for Belarus, launched in 2021, in aiming on strengthening the democracy and civil society in the country through support of independent media.
-Programme focuses on the creation of trustful media content on the actual life, also the identity culture and history of Belarus, addressing on human rights’ situation, such as freedom of speech, freedom of assembling, rule of law and other standards of democracy and civil society, debunking propaganda and fake news and supporting investigative journalism.
+The fourth round of the NMGPB (hereafter - NMGPB IV), like the previous ones, focuses on the creation of trustful media content on the actual life, also the identity culture and history of Belarus, addressing on human rights’ situation, such as freedom of speech, freedom of assembling, rule of law and other standards of democracy and civil society, debunking propaganda and fake news and supporting investigative journalism.
 Media in this programme is understood in a broader sense – hence not only comprising traditional newspapers, radio, television, social networks, but includes media arts, which is the form of human communication through film, photography, video, audio, computer/digital arts, and interactive media, as well as other, artistic activities.
 Also, this programme seeks to create synergies of independent media and media art players with culture sector individuals and organisations to support in raising public awareness of Belarussian culture.
-The broader scope of the programme provides additional flexibility in supporting different forms of initiatives of Belarusian media, especially of young ones.
+The broader scope of the programme provides additional flexibility in supporting different forms of initiatives of Belarusian media.

 Objective and goals